 - 1.1 Recitals and Representations Accurate.
-The above recitals are hereby made a part of this Agreement and the Borrower acknowledges and agrees that each of the recitals is true and correct. - 1.2 Ratification.
+The above recitals are hereby made a part of this Agreement and the Borrower acknowledges and agrees that each of the recitals is true and correct - 1.2 Ratification.
 All of the terms, covenants, provisions, representations, warranties, and conditions of the Loan Documents, as amended or modified hereby, are ratified, acknowledged, confirmed, and continued in full force and effect as if fully restated herein. - 1.3 Amended and Restated Note.
 The Note shall be amended and restated in the form attached hereto as Exhibit A (the "Amended Note"). - 1.4 Representations and Warranties.
-The Borrower hereby represents and warrants to the Bank that: - (a) The person executing this Agreement is duly authorized to do so and to bind the Borrower to the terms hereof;
+The Borrower hereby represents and warrants to the Bank that: - (a) The person executing this Agreement is duly authorized to do so and to bind the Borrower to the terms hereof; - (b) Each of the Loan Documents is a valid and legal binding obligation of the Borrower, enforceable in accordance with its terms, and is not subject to any defenses, counterclaims, or offsets of any kind; - (c) All financial statements delivered to the Bank were true, accurate and complete, in all material respects, as of the date of delivery to the Bank; - (d) Since the date of the Loan Documents there has been no material adverse change in the condition, financial or otherwise, of the Borrower, except as disclosed to the Bank in writing; - (e) There exists no action, suit, proceeding or investigation, at law or in equity, before any court, board, administrative body or other entity, pending or threatened, affecting the Borrower or its property, where in an unfavorable decision, ruling or finding would materially adversely affect the business operations, property or financial condition of the Borrower; and - (f) There exists no event of default, or other circumstance that with the passage of time or giving of notice or both will become an event of default, under any of the Loan Documents.

-- (b) Each of the Loan Documents is a valid and legal binding obligation of the Borrower, enforceable in accordance with its terms, and is not subject to any defenses, counterclaims, or offsets of any kind; - (c) All financial statements delivered to the Bank were true, accurate and complete, in all material respects, as of the date of delivery to the Bank; - (d) Since the date of the Loan Documents there has been no material adverse change in the condition, financial or otherwise, of the Borrower, except as disclosed to the Bank in writing; - (e) There exists no action, suit, proceeding or investigation, at law or in equity, before any court, board, administrative body or other entity, pending or threatened, affecting the Borrower or its property, where in an unfavorable decision, ruling or finding would materially adversely affect the business operations, property or financial condition of the Borrower; and - (f) There exists no event of default, or other circumstance that with the passage of time or giving of notice or both will become an event of default, under any of the Loan Documents. - 1.5 Interest.
+- 1.5 Interest.
 Fees.
 Costs and Expenses.
-The Borrower shall, simultaneously with the execution of this Agreement, pay to the Bank all accrued interest owing on the Loan as of the date of this Agreement together with all fees, costs and expenses due and owing to the Bank by the Borrower under the Loan Documents. - 1.6 Modification.
-The Borrower agrees to pay the Bank a renewal fee in the amount of \$3,000.00, a judgment search fee in the amount of \$20.00, a good standing certificate fee on the amount of \$43.50, and a documentation fee in the amount of \$200.00 at the time of execution and delivery of this agreement.
+The Borrower shall, simultaneously with the execution of this Agreement, pay to the Bank all accrued interest owing on the Loan as of the date of this Agreement together with all fees, costs and expenses due and owing to the Bank by the Borrower under the Loan Documents. - 1.6 Additional Changes. - (a) Effective the date of this Agreement, the Minimum Tangible Net Worth Covenant shall be eliminated in its entirety. - (b) Effective the date of this Agreement, the loan shall be renewed until December 1, 2014.